-Just a quick note here, in the last post, we saw examples of cub maps and equirectangular(spherical) projections to understand how they can capture the whole scene and can be used as our project inputs, but they require extra steps to be converted to fisheye output at some stage of production.
+Just a quick note here, in the last post, we saw examples of cub maps and equirectangular(spherical) projections to understand how they can capture the whole scene and can be used as our project inputs, but they require extra steps to be converted to fisheye output at some stage of immersive or virtual production.
 We add to the list a third type called ‘Fisheye’ that is the most straightforward projection we can use as both input and output.
 The reason is that if you consider the entire world around you as a 360 degree environment in all directions, it means you are imagining yourself in the center of a sphere, Fisheye projection captures half of that sphere, a hemisphere that can be easily wrapped around another hemisphere which is the dome screen.

 In the third part of this series we will compare all mentioned projections and see how we can convert them to one another using TouchDesigner.

 Here we are going to categorize fulldome content creation into 3 different pipelines and talk about them in more depth.
 These are:

 - Pre Rendered content

 Fisheye lenses let you capture a wider range of the scenes.
 If you’ve ever seen an ultrawide lens, you’ve likely seen a fisheye lens.